tomit4/bgit/README.md

 `bgit`

 This will initialize a series of prompts if there is a git repository in your current working directory and prompt you by showing you what files are being added/modified/deleted.
-It will also prompt you for gitmojis(optional), commit messages, and passwords.
+It will also prompt you for gitmojis(optional), commit messages, and passwords(it actually saves your password for one hour, but this doesn't apply to personal access tokens nor ssh keys).

 NOTE: Keep in mind that this script silences most error messages, so it's best to check your repository when using this script (at least when first using it to be sure).